LeeMajiors/LeeMajiors/README.md

 <h1 align="left">Hi 👋🏿, I'm Emir</h1>
 <h4 align="left">I’m a Software Engineer who’s passionate about deeply learning and understanding programming and technology. love to explore new technologies and use them to solve real-life problems.
 As a newbie myself I do my best to guide and mentor other newbies.
 I’m currently working learning backend development using Javascript.
 I am looking to gain experience and work in a challenging environment where I can contribute to the organization’s growth.
 I like to take ownership and am very positive and enthusiastic in any endeavor that I take.
 Why the suit?
 I’m a Menswear designer & a bespoke suit maker.</h4>

-- • currently learning **NodeJs & React**
+- currently learning **NodeJs & React**

-- • All of my projects are available at <a href="https://splendid-madeleine-ba4f28.netlify.app">Portfolio</a>
+- All of my projects are available at <a href="https://splendid-madeleine-ba4f28.netlify.app">Portfolio</a>

-- • How to reach me **emir@tailoringnyc.com**
+- How to reach me <a href="mailto:emir@tailoringnyc.com">Conatct</a>

-- • Know about my experiences [https://www.linkedin.com/in/emir-yunus/](https://www.linkedin.com/in/emir-yunus/)
+- Know about my experiences [https://www.linkedin.com/in/emir-yunus/](https://www.linkedin.com/in/emir-yunus/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">